itzmeanjan/falcon/README.md

 brew install gmp                   # On MacOS
 ```

 - For benchmarking Falcon key generation/ signing/ verification routines, targeting CPU systems, you'll need `google-benchmark` header files and library (globally) installed.
-Follow https://github.com/google/benchmark/tree/b111d01c#installation if not available.
+Follow https://github.com/google/benchmark/tree/b111d01c#installation for installation guideline.

 ## Testing

 For ensuring functional correctness of Falcon implementation ( along with its components such as `NTRUGen`, `NTRUSolve`, `samplerZ` or `ffSampling` etc. ) issue

-> **Warning** This implementation of Falcon is not yet tested to be **conformant** with NIST submission of Falcon --- because I've not yet tested it with **K**nown **A**nswer **T**ests which are present in Falcon submission package.
+> **Warning** This implementation of Falcon is not yet tested to be **conformant** with NIST submission of Falcon - that's because I've not yet tested it with **K**nown **A**nswer **T**ests which are present in Falcon submission package.

 ```bash
 make